R-E-K/8bits-Tetris/README.md

 Another Tetris Game in 8bit style.
 Playable on keyboard or with XInput Gamepad (Pad Xbox 360, Pad Xbox One)

-Font in the game : Upheaval by Brian Kent (http://www.dafont.com/fr/upheaval.font)
+Font used in the game : Upheaval by Brian Kent (http://www.dafont.com/fr/upheaval.font)

 Everything else is done by myself.
 The purpose of making this game was to learn C++.